Porges/ways-to-play/src/articles/cards/japan/hanafuda/art/index.md

 word="hōō" lang="ja-Latn" file="pronunciation_ja_鳳凰.mp3" %}, or <span
 lang="zh-Latn">fèng&shy;huáng</span> in Mandarin Chinese) featured on the bright card is from Japanese mythology, and was traditionally associated with the empress of Japan.
-According to legend the phoenix will only land on a paulownia tree.
+According to legend, the phoenix will only land on a paulownia tree.
 What appear to be ‘spikes’ on the card are really its long tail feathers.
 This card is sometimes casually referred to as the “rooster” card.